 Every creative process can be seen as a series of individual steps or actions.
 One brush stroke at a time, one word or sentence at a time, one brick at a time.
 And yet each of these individual steps are part of a singular unfolding of a whole—a painting, a book, a building.
 Similarly, the results of a generative creative process are themselves made up of smaller wholes and are part of larger wholes, either physical or more abstract.
 A building is made of rooms and part of a neighborhood, a book is made of chapters and paragraphs and part of a series, genre, or ongoing written conversation, a painting is made of distinct sections or subjects and part of the place in which it might be hung and the place it was made.

 In any creative process, although we can only take one step at a time, it is vital to maintain and deepen awareness of the whole in each individual step.
-At any moment, beginning, middle, or end, the whole must be developed together, so that each part can be adjusted in relationship to each other part if it is to have the qualities of life and to be coherent and unified—.
+At any moment, beginning, middle, or end, the whole must be developed together, so that each part can be adjusted in relationship to each other part if it is to have the qualities of life and to be coherent and unified—Creativity is organic.
 If each part is developed on its own, they may become isolated and disjointed, separate components not in relationship to each other and not supporting and strengthening each other.

 Developing and maintaining awareness of the whole, even when focused on individual small steps, is a key creative skill.
 To practice this requires being able to shift back and forth between paying attention to the "big picture" and the "small details" and many scales—the forest and the trees and the leaves.
 We must try to perceive the whole deeply within the senses and within memory, to keep it in mind and to check in with the whole after each structure changing step, so that it can guide our next individual action.
 In only paying attention to individual centers or small details, we lose essential perspective on the larger relationships.
 In only paying attention to the big picture and not zooming in to small details, we miss developing internal structure that gives the whole itself depth and scale.